DataDog/documentation/content/integrations/servicenow.md

 ServiceNow is an IT service management platform for recording, tracking, and managing a company’s enterprise-level IT processes in a single location.
 This integration allows you to create tickets from triggered alarms in Datadog [with the `@notification` feature][1].
 Note that _Assignment Groups_ are automatically pulled in as separate `@notification` groups when the integration is enabled.

-Additionally, add Datadog-generated graphs and comments to ServiceNow tickets, as well as manage the resolution workflow from within Datadog.
+Additionally, this integration enables you to add Datadog-generated graphs and comments to ServiceNow tickets, as well as manage the resolution workflow from within Datadog.

 ## Installation & update set

-It's recommended to install the Datadog update set on your servicenow instance.
+It's recommended to install the Datadog update set on your ServiceNow instance.
 This will allow you to customize the data you receive on ServiceNow and make custom transformations to the tables you use.

-Our [update set][2] creates a set of interim tables that Datadog notifications will be sent to.
+Datadog's [update set][2] creates a set of interim tables that Datadog notifications will be sent to.
 It also adds [transform maps][3] that allow you to control how the data from those notifications is mapped to other tables.

 Installation steps:

 - Install the Datadog update set in ServiceNow
 - Define additional mappings and transformations from the Datadog tables to your target table
-- Enter your Servicenow details in the integration tile in Datadog
+- Enter your ServiceNow details in the integration tile in Datadog
 - See notifications to `@servicenow` populate the Datadog interim table and your target table

 ### Update Set Installation